Trusted Trader teams up with Alzheimer ScotlandNews: Wednesday 16 March 2016

 Teresa Straczynski, Dementia Advisor from Alzheimer Scotland, said:

-"We are delighted to be working in partnership with The City of Edinburgh Council’s Trading Standards team to extend the opportunity to offer dementia friends training to Edinburgh Trusted Trader members.
+"We are delighted to be working in partnership with Trading Standards to extend the opportunity to offer dementia friends training to Edinburgh Trusted Trader members.
 It’s positive to see that some traders have already taken up the opportunity to become dementia-friendly and I look forward to more coming on-board.
 Together we can make a positive difference to people living with dementia across the Capital."

 Edinburgh Trusted Trader has a potential reach of around 225,000 households, and members can use the scheme’s logo on materials and vehicles.
 Residents who use the services can rate them afterwards and leave comments on the site for others to read.
 The scheme also includes a dispute resolution process should there be any disagreements between customers and member businesses.